xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 ## Import order

-Imports should be in the following order
+Imports should follow the following order:

 -   Styles
 -